The Macartney embassy to China 1793-94

 War with France was brewing, in fact hostilities broke out ➚ while the embassy was on the seas and the threat of naval attack by French ships curtailed the trip.
 The mission was timed to arrive for the Emperor’s 83rd birthday on September 14th.
 They hoped that the impending winter might force their hosts to keep them at Beijing until the following spring and so perhaps form a permanent embassy there.

 China had seen a perplexing parade of European powers each supplanting each other as the top one for a brief spell: Portugal, Spain, Holland and France.
 Would Britain’s current supremacy be any different?
 When the USA won independence in 1770 the Chinese often confused the U.S. and Britain - were they really different peoples?
-Many take the view that the Qing had turne its back on expansion and only looked to resolutely maintain its current borders rather like Mao’s China in the 1970s.
+Many take the view that the Qing had turned its back on expansion and only looked to resolutely maintain its current borders rather like Mao’s China in the 1970s.
 Emperor Qianlong had expanded the borders and ruled over the greatest ever Chinese empire.
-Although China ruled a vast land area it had turned its back on the sea, it had the Grand Canal for bulk transportation without sailing the tumultuous seas that were thick with pirates.
+Although China ruled a vast land area it ignored the seas, it had the Grand Canal for bulk transportation without sailing the tumultuous seas that were thick with pirates.
 Even though China had invented the compass it was not much used at sea and charts of the coastline were barely known.
 Local pilots relied on local knowledge to navigate the coastal waters.

 Since the Manchu invasion of 1644 China had been wisely ruled by a series of Emperors: Kangxi (1661-1722), Yongzheng (1723-35) and Qianlong (1736-95).
 Emperor Qianlong had ruled effectively since the age of 25 until 1780 when he fell under the spell of Heshen ➚ (1750-90).
 Qianlong believed Heshen was the reincarnation of a childhood sweetheart and showered him with gifts and titles.
 Heshen by the time of Macartney was the real power in China; he had become by far the richest man after the Emperor.
 Anyone could buy themselves a position in government with a suitably large ‘gift’ to Heshen.
 Many believe that his corrupt and sycophant actions were the rot that was to eventually destroy the Qing Imperial system.
 At 83 years old Qianlong remained active and competent but was growing rather hard of hearing.
 The Imperial court was understandably preoccupied with guessing his likely successor.